wbamberg/idl-reference/docs/nsIHTMLEditor.md

  Rebuild the entire document from source HTML
  Needed to be able to edit HEAD and other outside-of-BODY content

- @param aSourceString   HTML source string of the entire new document

 #### Parameters ####